adiredri/Deep-Learning-Project/MileStone3/README.md

 ---

+### Experiments
-### Experiment 1 – Basic CNN (No Regularization)

-A minimal CNN with 3 convolutional blocks, no normalization, and no data augmentation.
+1. **Experiment 1 – Basic CNN (No Regularization)** - A minimal CNN with 3 convolutional blocks, no normalization, and no data augmentation.

-### Experiment 2 – CNN + BatchNorm + Dropout

-Expanded to 4 convolutional blocks, added Batch Normalization and Dropout, still without augmentation.
+2. **Experiment 2 – CNN + BatchNorm + Dropout** - Expanded to 4 convolutional blocks, added Batch Normalization and Dropout, still without augmentation.

-### Experiment 3 – Advanced CNN + Data Augmentation

-Same as Experiment 2, with added RandomCrop, HorizontalFlip, and ColorJitter augmentations.
+3. **Experiment 3 – Advanced CNN + Data Augmentation** - Same as Experiment 2, with added RandomCrop, HorizontalFlip, and ColorJitter augmentations.
 Trained for 40 epochs.

+---

 ### End-to-End CNN Summary